eBay Vehicle Purchase Protection: How The Scam Works

 Scenario 2.
 Fake Invoice of eBay Purchase Protection

-Watch the video in the article below to see the Craigslist Purchase Protection Scam exposed on ABC:
+Watch the video in this article to see the Craigslist Purchase Protection Scam exposed on ABC:

 Feeling covered, the victims rush to send money for the item so they’re not missing the deal, sometimes even paying in gift cards.
 In the case above, a 2009 Nissan Maxima was ‘selling’ for $1,500US.